-Following the lead of the United States, Canadian regulators have announced that, beginning , the special telephone number 9-8-8 will be implemented across Canada to provide access to suicide prevention and mental health resources.
-[Note: Until December 2023, for mental health and suicide prevention resources, call 1-833-456-4566 or text 741741 (adults) or 686868 (youth).
-Within Québec, call 1-866-APPELLE or text 1-855-957-5353.]
+Following the lead of the United States, 🇨🇦Canadian🇨🇦 regulators have announced that, effective , the special telephone number 9-8-8 (voice) [9-8-8 (text)] has been implemented across Canada to provide access to suicide prevention and mental health resources.

 Update : The CRTC replied to my request for comment, but their reply did not address the issues I am raising here.
 I await further clarification.
 Their reply was, “The explanation for the 10-digit dialing transition can be found in paragraphs 90 to 133 of CRTC Policy 2022-234.” [see link below] Except that paragraphs 90 to 133 do not address the question at all!